 The funds in your account that are not invested in properties are held on trust in a segregated client monies account at Barclays Bank.
 This is a separate bank account that is ring-fenced from the monies of Property Partner.
 Because of the segregation it’s unlikely you′d need additional protection.
-However, in the event that you are unable to recover your funds, you are protected by the Financial Services Compensation Scheme (FSCS), to a limit of £85,000 (bank default) or £50,000 (Property Partner default).
+However, in the event that you are unable to recover your funds, you are protected by the Financial Services Compensation Scheme (FSCS), up to a limit of £85,000 (bank default) or £85,000 (Property Partner or custodian default).
 Funds invested in properties are not protected by the FSCS.

 Articles in this section

 - Investment safeguards